Halep not one to indulge in runaway dreams

 However, it was just as well she is not one to indulge in such runaway dreams as she got a rude reality check on Thursday when she fell 5-3 behind in the first set of her second-round contest against China’s Zheng Saisai.

-The inscrutable look on her coach Darren Cahill’s face gave nothing away but even he must have started to wonder whether the Romanian would become the next big-name casualty at the grasscourt major, with five of the top eight seeds failing to survive the opening three days.
+The inscrutable look on her coach Darren Cahill’s face gave nothing away but he must have wondered if Halep would be the next big-name casualty at the grasscourt major.
+By the end of day four, five of the top six seeds had failed to survive.

 But his Romanian charge showed all the hallmarks of a Grand Slam champion as she won the next 10 games on the trot to emerge unscathed from that fright and secure a 7-5 6-0 win.

-“I had pressure little bit of losing that set.
+“I had (the) pressure (a) little bit of (possibly) losing that set.
 But I didn’t panic.
 I think this was the best thing that I did.
 I was just calm,” the top seed, who will next face Hsieh Su-wei from Taiwan, told reporters.

 “I really believe that I have the power to come back if I stay focused.
 I just opened my game better.
 After the first set, I started to play much better.”

-While Halep has conquered all before her on clay and has also proved that she can make a big impression on hard courts, having reached the Australian Open final this year, grass continues to challenge her.
+While Halep has conquered all before her on clay and proved she can make a big impression on hard courts, having reached the Australian Open final this year, grass remains a challenge.

 Asked what she needs to do to lift the Venus Rosewater Dish, she said: “You need a better game, in my opinion, to win on grass.
 You have to be more aggressive, to go to the net more.